A marriage of drunken pasta and carbornara...when you're not completely sure how fresh your eggs are.

-It's an incredible dish, and one that'll make a believer out of anyone who's ever been afraid to try tongue.
 Not only does cooking a tongue sous-vide make for complete set-it-and-forget-it ease (as it does with any braised or confit dish), it also creates a more flavorful finished product as the tongue slowly stews in its own juices.

 Extremely easy grilled tostadas by Rick Bayless that perfect for one or for a crowd....

 Our first attempt at making octopus--and it was better than expected.
 A little chewier than calamari, but it did pair nicely with the smokey pimenton de la vera....

 This pumpkin is for the pumpkin carving contest.
 I always carve a pumpkin of someone who I find entertaining.
 This year, it was Hugh Laurie who plays Greg House on the show House.
 This took me 8 hours....

 Last night I went through 72 eggs worth of scrambled eggs doing some recipe research.
 Of course, the great thing about developing recipes for a living is that when the clock strikes 2 a.m. and you realize you haven't eaten all night, the solution is usually right in front of you.
 But what to pair with that final batch of ultra-rich and creamy eggs?
 Most people don't think caviar when searching for a midnight snack, but why not?

 "Here, the cheese melts into a silky veil of nutty, buttery flavor over the pasta, and its more assertive flavors mellow softly in the background."
 The question of what to do with piles of zucchini always arises in the month...